 About Robin Blackburn

-Robin Blackburn is the Global Head of the Commercial Digital Accelerator at Merck, based in Kenilworth, New Jersey since December 2017.
-She and her team have created transformational impact by leading the implementation and scaling of digital and data analytics capabilities into the core of prioritized brand strategies and the commercial operating model.
+Robin Blackburn is the VP of Global Digital Marketing at Becton.
+Before making the move to Becton, she was the Global Head of the Commercial Digital Accelerator at Merck, based in Kenilworth, New Jersey.
+At Merck she and her team created transformational impact by leading the implementation and scaling of digital and data analytics capabilities into the core of prioritized brand strategies and the commercial operating model.

 With 28 years of experience within the pharmaceutical industry, Robin Blackburn has held numerous positions within Merck and MSD.
 She previously spearheaded commercial strategy and operations for Europe and Canada (EUCAN), led the US Integrated Delivery System National Account Team, the Northeast US Primary Care sales team, and the national (US) Women’s Health and Fertility Business Unit.
 Robin has also held multiple positions in the US Market Access / Managed Markets Team and in Sales and Sales Leadership as a sales representative, business manager, and Director of Commercial Operations.